 St. Joseph High School Service Program

 How and when may a student begin their volunteer service?
 All students must be fully registered at St. Joseph High School and in our system before starting service.
-Incoming freshmen and transfer students may begin volunteer service after the beginning of the new service year (generally the first part of June) provided they are fully registered and in our system.
+Incoming freshmen and transfer students may begin volunteer service after the beginning of the new service year (generally the first part of June) provided they are fully registered.

 - 9th Grade: 15 hours (10 hours of "Required" service with church, school, neighborhood and 5 hours of “Free Choice”.)
 Altar serving is ONLY allowed for 9th grade.

-- 10th Grade: 25 hours (15 hours of "Required" service with agencies that work directly with the elderly or children such as Marian Residence, Magnolia House, Good Samaritan After School Program, church organizations and schools and 10 hours of "Free Choice".)
+- 10th Grade: 25 hours (15 hours of "Required" service with agencies that work directly with the elderly or children such as Special Olympics, Magnolia and Primrose Care Homes, Good Samaritan After School Program, church organizations and schools and 10 hours of "Free Choice".)

 - 11th Grade: 25 hours (15 hours of "Required" service with community events or agencies that aid the community-at-large such as Food Bank, Serve Santa Maria, Teen Court, Hats for Hope, Relay for Life, etc., and 10 hours of "Free Choice".)

-- 12th Grade: 20 hours (10 hours of "Required" service assisting agencies that work directly with the economically disadvantaged, marginalized or the disabled such as Catholic Charities, V.T.C. or Good Samaritan and 10 hours of "Free Choice.")
+- 12th Grade: 20 hours (10 hours of "Required" service assisting agencies that work directly with the economically disadvantaged, marginalized or the disabled such as Special Olympics, Catholic Charities, V.T.C., Good Samaritan and church groups that assist the poor and 10 hours of "Free Choice.")